mundialis/RVF_Mauritania/README.md

           - train monthly models (for which enough positive (and negative) samples given) + apply to all data + average results
     - Apply Model
       - apply model to all monthly data (from 2019-2023)
-        - Note: if multiple models (i.e. monhtly models used), has to be done for each of them
     - Creation of binary maps
       - TODO: Define/Compute threshold for creation of binary potential risk maps
     - Optional further Analysis